ldtteam/MinecoloniesWiki/source/misc/troubleshooting.md

 ## Before we start:
   Please always check if updates for [MineColonies](https://www.curseforge.com/minecraft/mc-mods/minecolonies/files/all) and [Structurize](https://www.curseforge.com/minecraft/mc-mods/structurize/files/all) are available and upgrade to the latest alpha if you are not running the latest.
-  (Please note, that "alpha" does not mean, it's unstable, just a minor release.)
+  (Please note that alpha does not mean it's unstable, it just means it's a minor release.)

-## CHECKLIST: Identifying why a Citizen is not working
+## CHECKLIST: Identifying why a citizen is not working

   1. Is it daytime?
 Citizens do not work after sunset.
   2. Is it raining?
 Citizens do not work in the rain.